 What method do you use to obtain your Internet connection?

 For the most part we rely on cell phone data.
-Currently we have two 20G Hotspot plans from Millenicom that provide us with coverage through Verizon (although if you look at their website you will notice they don’t actually say the coverage is from Verizon.
+Currently we have a 20G Hotspot plan from Millenicom that provide us with coverage through Verizon (although if you look at their website you will notice they don’t actually say the coverage is from Verizon.
 This is due to some legal mumbo jumbo).
-We also both have phones through AT&T that provide us with a small amount of data.
-We try to only use this data as a back up, but occasionally we find ourselves in an area where we get better AT&T than Verizon, so it’s handy to have.
+We also both have phones through AT&T and share 10G of data.
+We try to only use this data as a back up, but sometimes we find ourselves in an area where we get better AT&T than Verizon, so it’s handy to have.
 Every once in awhile we use the wifi that is provided by a campground.
 This happens very rarely because, for one we don’t often stay in the kind of parks that offer wifi, and two the wifi most campgrounds provide it pretty slow.
 We do have a wifi ranger that extends the signal, but even that doesn’t help when you have 200 people using the same crappy connection.
 Finally, we sometimes seek out public wifi at libraries or cafes.

 What is your plan when it’s all over?
 Or will it ever be over?